eugeniftimoaie/recommendations-with-IBM/README.md

       |- articles_community.csv (csv file with data to process)
       |- user-item-interactions.csv (csv file with data to process)

-      - LICENSE.md (markdown file with license of this software package)
       - project_test.py (python file with test functions)
       - README.md (markdown file with instructions)
       - Recommendations_with_IBM.ipynb (jupyter notebook file with recommendation functions)